-Appalachian’s two-year, 65-hour graduate program prepares students to become ATs who are engaged members of a health care team and community, and who have the ability to think critically and reflectively and communicate effectively in a changing health care market.
+App State’s two-year, 68-hour graduate program prepares students to become ATs who are engaged members of a health care team and community, and who have the ability to think critically and reflectively and communicate effectively in a changing health care market.

-The program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE), with a curriculum that meets CAATE’s Professional Standards.
+The program will be accredited by the Commission on Accreditation of Athletic Training Education (CAATE), with a curriculum that meets CAATE’s Professional Standards.
 Students become eligible to sit for the Board of Certification® national examination during their final semester.

 In this program, a thesis is optional.
 One comprehensive examination is given at the end of the first year of study.
 Each student must complete an evidence-based capstone experience, for which there are two options: a research thesis or a research project.

 This is a program that can lead to licensure or certification in North Carolina.
 Appalachian State University cannot confirm whether this program will meet the requirements for professional licensure in other states or territories.

 If this applies to you, check the Professional Licensure webpage for information on licensure requirements and licensing agencies in other states.
 Or, you may address questions to State Authorization at App State at firstname.lastname@example.org or 828-262-7559.